2-EXPTIME: Logic

-The satisfiability problem for CTL^{+} (Computation tree logic) is 2-EXPTIME-complete.
+The satisfiability problem for CTL^{+} (computation tree logic) is 2-EXPTIME-complete.
 The satisfiability problem of ATL* (alternating-time temporal logic) is 2-EXPTIME-complete.

 Implicational Relevance Logic is 2-EXPTIME-complete.

 The satisfiability problem for propositional dynamic logic with intersection (IPDL) is 2-EXPTIME-complete.

 Planning

 Generalizations of many fully observable games are EXPTIME-complete.
 These games can be viewed as particular instances of a class of transition systems defined in terms of a set of state variables and actions/events that change the values of the state variables, together with the question of whether a winning strategy exists.
 A generalization of this class of fully observable problems to partially observable problems lifts the complexity from EXPTIME-complete to 2-EXPTIME-complete.

 Synthesis

-LTL (linear temporal logic) synthesis (deciding whether a reactive module satisfying an LTL specification) is 2EXPTIME-complete.
+LTL (linear temporal logic) synthesis (deciding whether a reactive module satisfying an LTL specification) is 2-EXPTIME-complete.
+Best-effort synthesis for an LTL specification is also 2-EXPTIME-complete.